-The workplace looks very different than it did six months ago.
+The workplace looks very different than it did a year ago.
 Both in the office and on jobsites, enhanced health and safety guidelines are creating a new normal.
 The challenges of socially distant work environments are impacting employee needs.

 Taking a fresh look at your company’s internal programs in light of this new reality can ensure that your team continues to feel supported and engaged.
 At Hourigan, we are taking the opportunity to recommit to our employees’ well-being.
 One aspect of this has been adjusting our employee wellness program, Thrive, to meet the evolving needs of our staff.
 We’ve taken a few steps to ensure that our employees have access to health and well-being resources from anywhere.

 In addition to adapting to new ways of working and collaborating, many employees are juggling new challenges.
 A key part of enhancing Thrive was taking a step back to reassess what information and resources are most critical to our employees during a time of uncertainty.
 Thrive is built on our four pillars of holistic well-being: physical health, resiliency, financial health, and community.
 We decided to narrow that focus even more to concentrate on topics that emphasize self-care and cover financial security, mental health, and healthy eating.

 In a time when employee wellness is more important than ever, increased remote access became a priority.
 Our wellness program typically involves regular in-person training and learning sessions.
 We moved from in-person training to webinars and pushed out on-demand and video resources via our Hourigan University training platform and company-wide Yammer channel.
 We also encouraged the use of our virtual employee assistance program and telehealth services.